zatserkovnyy/mpv-aqps/README.md

 ---

-# 9. URL / YouTube Handling
+# 9. Network Stream / YouTube Handling

-The script does not attempt to use FFprobe for HTTP/HTTPS URLs.

-For URL-based playback, it uses a separate profile-selection path.
+The script explicitly checks for `youtube.com` and `youtu.be` URLs.
+For these YouTube streams, it uses a separate profile-selection path and does not attempt to use FFprobe.

-The selected profile is based on video height:
+Regular HTTP/HTTPS network streams (such as direct links, Plex, or Jellyfin) are now treated as standard files, allowing the script to accurately estimate their bitrate instead of blindly applying YouTube profiles.

 ```text
 >1080p  → YouTube UHD